Theresa

 “EUMC” or IHRA Working Definition tends to undermine:

-law related to Israel and the Palestinian people
+law related to Israel and the Palestinian people, and - the fight against

 antisemitism.